-Many thanks to SWLing Post contributor, Frans Goddijn, who writes:
+Many thanks to SWLing Post contributor, Frans Goddijn, who shares the following guest post:

 Receiving sounds from the Amsat QO-100 Es’hail2 stationary satellite

 by Frans Goddijin